day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-- inconvert_order_request_lock()Function，Calculating an amount of the first cartridge and this amount may be yesterday；Then Analyzing：If this warehouse，Open only（Lock）；No this position when，If the amount is smaller than yesterday closing available，All flat yesterday，on the contrary，First flat yesterday，The remaining reverse Open。
+-  in convert_order_request_lock() function ， calculating an amount of the first cartridge and this amount may be yesterday ； then analyzing ： if this warehouse ， open only （ lock ）； no this position when ， if the amount is smaller than yesterday closing available ， all flat yesterday ， on the contrary ， first flat yesterday ， the remaining reverse open .

 ```
     def convert_order_request_lock(self, req: OrderRequest):